MindscapeHQ/raygun4apple/README.md

 To integrate Raygun into an SPM managed application, update your Package.swift file to include raygun4apple as a dependency.

-Here is an example of a macOS CLI application which uses raygun4apple as a dependency
+Here is an example of a macOS CLI application which uses raygun4apple as a dependency:

 ```swift
 import PackageDescription